Gaositwe Chiepe: Later life and death

+Chiepe died in her residence on 26 January 2025, at the age of 102.

 Recognition

-Chiepe has been awarded both the Presidential Order of Merit and the Presidential Order of Meritorious Service (Botswana), and been made a Commander of the Royal Order of the Polar Star by the King of Sweden and a Member of the Order of the British Empire (MBE).
+Chiepe was awarded both the Presidential Order of Merit and the Presidential Order of Meritorious Service (Botswana), and appointed a Commander of the Royal Order of the Polar Star by the King of Sweden.
+In the 1960 Birthday Honours, she was appointed a Member of the Order of the British Empire (MBE).